Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 Recognized Secondary Villains

-Beyond the main and classic villains, around twenty secondary antagonists enrich the Batman universe with their specific narrative depth.
+Beyond the main and classic villains, about twenty secondary antagonists enrich the Batman universe with their specific narrative depth.
 Many emerged in major comic arcs or cult animated series.
-They may not dominate the screen, but their presence gives Gotham its inimitable criminal density.
+They don't dominate the screen, but their presence gives Gotham its inimitable criminal density.

 Anarky